dtkdtk/MFractions/README.md

 Tiny C library for basic math calculations with fractions

 > [!WARNING]\
 > At the moment, MFractions is tested only on Windows 10 and MVSC compiler.
-If you have issues with compiling on other platforms - please create a PR or issue in the GitHub repository.
+If you have issues with compiling on other platforms - please create [a pull request (PR)](https://github.com/dtkdtk/MFractions/pulls) or [an issue](https://github.com/dtkdtk/MFractions/issues) in the GitHub repository.

 # Features
 - Built-in C++ bindings